Kurento/kurento/source/tutorials/java/tutorial-one2one.rst

 Java - One to one video call
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%

-This web application consists on a one-to-one video call using `WebRTC`:term: technology.
+This web application consists of a one-to-one video call using `WebRTC`:term: technology.
 In other words, this application provides a simple video softphone.

 .. note::